Chapter 18 : 17- Black and Dark

 “We were saving this for your birthday, but given recent events, we thought you’d find it useful.”
 Ginny said as George placed the parcel in front of Harry and, after a fleeting look around the table, he began to rip off the brown paper.

 As Harry allowed the paper to fall to the floor, he was astounded to see, staring back at him, his deceased God-Father, Sirius Black.
 There was utter silence as Harry looked into the portrait.
 Sirius was sitting in a plump crimson armchair and wearing long jet-black robes.
-The background was a long piece of fabric that rippled like a drawn curtain the full length of the picture; it too was a shade of red though slightly brighter to that of the armchair.
-Sirius, was exactly the same as Harry had seen him when he had used the Resurrection Stone.
+The background was a long piece of fabric that rippled like a drawn curtain along the full length of the picture; it too a shade of red though slightly brighter to that of the armchair.
+Sirius himself was exactly the same as Harry had seen him when he had used the Resurrection Stone nine years previously.
 Tall, well-built, darkly handsome, with long black hair and striking grey eyes that surveyed Harry with pride.

 “S-Sirius” Harry said after a minute or so of taking in the scene.